-Where a company is required to constitute an Audit Committee under the Bill, all appointments, including the filling of a casual vacancy of an auditor shall be made after taking into account the recommendations of such committee.
+Where a company is required to constitute an Audit Committee under the Act, all appointments, including the filling of a casual vacancy of an auditor shall be made after taking into account the recommendations of such committee.

-The Bill provides for compulsory rotation of individual auditors and of audit firm.
+The Act provides for compulsory rotation of individual auditors and of audit firm.
 No listed company or a company belonging to such class or classes of companies as may be prescribed, shall appoint or re-appoint-

 (a) an individual as auditor for more than one term of five consecutive years; and (b) an audit firm as auditor for more than two terms of five consecutive years.
-(Clause 139(2)).
-Also, enabling provisions for members to resolve rotation of audit partners and his team are provided in the Bill.
+(Section 139(2)).
+Also, enabling provisions for members to resolve rotation of audit partners and his team are provided in the Act.

-As per Clause 139(3), members of a company may resolve to provide that- (a) in the audit firm appointed by it, the auditing partner and his team shall be rotated every year; audit be conducted or (b) the shall by more than one auditor.
-Provisions relating to voluntary rotation of auditing partner (in case of an audit firm) modified to provide that members may rotate the partner 'at such interval as may be resolved by members' instead of 'every year' proposed in the clause earlier in the 2011 Bill.
+As per Section 139(3), members of a company may resolve to provide that- (a) in the audit firm appointed by it, the auditing partner and his team shall be rotated every year; or (b) the audit shall be conducted bv more than one auditor.
+Provisions relating to voluntary rotation of auditing partner (in case of an audit firm) modified to provide that members may rotate the partner at such interval as may be resolved by members.